-This report is the Copyright of Stansted Airport Ltd and has been prepared by Ricardo-AEA Ltd under contract to Stansted Airport Ltd dated 01/01/2013.
-The contents of this report may not be reproduced in whole or in part, nor passed to any organisation or person without the specific prior written permission of Stansted Airport Ltd. Ricardo-AEA Ltd accepts no liability whatsoever to any third party for any loss or damage arising from any interpretation or use of the information contained in this report, or reliance on any views expressed therein.
+This report is the Copyright of Stansted Airport Ltd. It has been prepared by Ricardo Energy & Environment, a trading name of Ricardo-AEA Ltd. under contract to Stansted Airport Ltd dated 01/01/2015.
+The contents of this report may not be reproduced in whole or in part, nor passed to any organisation or person without the specific prior written permission of Stansted Airport Ltd. Ricardo Energy & Environment accepts no liability whatsoever to any third party for any loss or damage arising from any interpretation or use of the information contained in this report, or reliance on any views expressed therein.